canonical/microk8s/README.md

 #### List of available addons
 - **dns**: Deploy kube dns.
 This addon may be required by others thus we recommend you always enable it.
 - **dashboard**: Deploy kubernetes dashboard as well as grafana and influxdb.
 To access grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
 - **storage**: Create a default storage class.
-This storage class makes use of the nfs-provisioner pointing to a directory on the host.
+This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
 Upon disabling this addon you will be asked if you want to delete the persistent volumes created.

 ### Stopping and Restarting microk8s